-Conversation history redaction detects and removes sensitive information from your conversation data before it is stored.
-When enabled, detected entities are replaced with placeholders in transcripts and analysis, and with a bleep sound in audio recordings.
+Conversation history redaction detects and removes sensitive information from your conversation data before it is stored, thereby minimising exposure of sensitive entities while preserving useful conversation logs for review and analysis.

 This feature is available to enterprise clients only.
 Contact sales for access.